tadaspetra/website/src/content/posts/2024/quit-smartphone.md

 title: I Quit My Smartphone for 30 Days
 draft: false
 tags: [personal, productivity]
-description: I quit using my smartphone for 30 days and after this trial run I am done using it for life.
+description: I quit using my smartphone for 30 days, and after this trial run, I am done using it for life.
 ---

 As the smartphone has become a physical extension of most of us (including me), I decided to quit my phone for 30 days.
 And spoiler alert, I decided to quit it for life.